Hirnbix/captain-holetooth/README.md

 * Explorative nature is appealing to many audiences
 * Characters are revealed during gameplay
 * Episodic content or chapters are planned (at least 5 short chapters are already written)
-* Godot Engine powered and an Alpha Version is already available for **Mac, Android, Linux, PC.**
+* Godot Engine powered and the game BETA is already available for **Mac, Android, Linux, PC.**

 ## Media
 * [See the media gallery on Hirnbix.com](https://www.hirnbix.com/gallery/)